 Since we are dead in our sins (Ephesians 2:1), only God can make us alive (give us faith):

-But God, being rich in mercy, because of His great love with which He loved us, even when we were adead in our transgressions, made us alive together with Christ (by grace you have been saved), (Ephesians 2:4-5 )
+But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), (Ephesians 2:4-5 )

 The Tools God Uses (Means of grace)

 We believe that God works through “means” or tools to accomplish his saving work.
 Thus, in the Great Commission in Matthew 28, we see that we make disciples by baptizing and by teaching the Word.
 So Baptism and the Word are the tools God uses to bring someone to faith, and God uses the Lord’s Supper and the Word to continue to grow someone in the faith (2 Peter 3:18; John 15:5, etc.).
 These tools bring salvation, forgiveness of sins, and a clear conscience.
-So, in
+So, we read in the following passages:

 Acts 2:38-39 Peter said to them, “Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 For the promise is for you and your children and for all who are far off, as many as the Lord our God will call to Himself.”